twizzyautospa/twizzyautospa.github.io/README.md

 ## Browser Support

 Works in all modern evergreen browsers (Chrome, Edge, Firefox, Safari).
-Relies on `IntersectionObserver` and CSS features that are well-supported across current browser versions.
+Relies on `IntersectionObserver` and CSS features that are well supported across current browser versions.

 ---